Link: GAO Decision

 The GAO found that the agency had provided sufficiently detailed information in both RFPs to allow offerors to compete intelligently and on a relatively equal basis.
 It disagreed with Richen that the agency’s decision to withhold the incumbent’s subcontractor’s names, as well as the service call log information and more detailed repair history data, hindered Richen’s ability to submit an intelligent proposal.
 It found that the agency had acted reasonably in declining to release subcontractor information on the grounds that it is proprietary information or otherwise not subject to release.
 Finally, the GAO found no basis on which to conclude that the agency demonstrated a preference for the incumbent contractor.

 Agencies are required to provide sufficient detail in a solicitation to enable offerors to compete intelligently and on a relatively equal basis.
 However, they are not required to provide such detail that all uncertainties are removed from the minds of every offeror.
-Incumbents may take advantage of the knowledge gained by performance of the contract without any obligation on the agency to disseminate that information to other offerors.
+Incumbents may take advantage of the knowledge gained by the performance of the contract without any obligation on the agency to disseminate that information to other offerors.